 4 Your personal resilience through time

-Individual personal resilience also varies over time.
-In Week 1 you looked at what was going on for you, different stress factors in your life, changing demands of technology and stages of the transition curve.
-You may already have identified that you found some of these changes easier to handle than others.
+In Week 1 you looked at some of your recent experiences, focusing on different stress factors in your life and analysing stages of the ‘Personal Transition Curve’.
+You may already have recognised that some of these changes felt easier to handle than others.

-In this next activity you will focus on your personal resilience over time.
+In this next activity you will focus on your own personal resilience over time.

 Access the toolkit, either by clicking on the thumbnail or selecting ‘View’ below.
 You might find it useful to open it in a new window or tab.